ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Distribution Groups creation | Cloud Created | Management activities for Exchange Online will occur within the portal.
-The use of cloud created distribution groups also allows for the groups to be upgraded to Office 365 groups at a later stage.
+The use of cloud created distribution groups also allows for the groups to be upgraded to Microsoft 365 groups at a later stage.
 Distribution Naming Policy | Configured<br>The naming convention will be `AgencyName-PolicyName` | Naming policies streamline the management of Distribution lists and allow for groups to be easily sorted.

 Distribution List Design Decisions for hybrid implementations